 No. Under Spanish tenancy law (the LAU), a landlord has the right to prohibit pets in a rental property.
 There is no legal obligation for them to accept animals, which is why so many standard tenancy agreements include a blanket pet prohibition clause.

 What they cannot do is charge you extra rent specifically because you have a pet.
-Any additional financial requirement must come in the form of a higher deposit, not a rent surcharge.
+Any additional financial requirement must come in the form of a higher deposit or guarantee, not a rent surcharge.
 If a landlord tries to add a monthly "pet supplement" on top of your rent, that is legally questionable.

 What Types of Pets Are Most Commonly Accepted?

-In practice, most La Linea landlords who accept pets at all have clear preferences.
-Small dogs (under 10kg) and indoor cats are the most commonly accepted.
-Larger breeds face much more resistance, and this is not just preference: many older buildings in La Linea have small lifts and narrow communal areas where large dogs are genuinely disruptive to neighbours.
+In practice, most La Linea landlords who accept pets have clear preferences.
+Small dogs under 10kg and indoor cats are the most commonly accepted.
+Larger breeds face much more resistance, and this is not just personal preference: many older buildings in La Linea have small lifts and narrow communal areas where large dogs are genuinely disruptive to neighbours.

 Which Areas of La Linea Offer Better Pet-Friendly Options?

 La Linea's rental market varies by neighbourhood, and so do the pet-friendly options.
-Ground-floor and lower-floor flats are naturally more pet-friendly because you avoid the lift-and-stairs problem, and these are more common in certain parts of the city.
+Ground-floor and lower-floor flats are naturally more practical for pet owners, and these are more common in certain parts of town.

-The Santa Margarita area and the streets around the Playa de la Atunara tend to have more older, lower-rise buildings where landlords are slightly more flexible.
-The Campamento barrio also has a higher proportion of ground-floor rental properties with small outdoor spaces or patios, which makes life easier for dog owners.
+The Santa Margarita area and the streets around La Atunara tend to have more older, lower-rise buildings where landlords are slightly more flexible.
+The Poniente side of town, running along the western beach edge, also has a reasonable mix of ground-floor and first-floor rental stock with small terrace areas, which makes daily life easier for dog owners.

 Newer high-rise blocks near the town centre are harder.
-Residents' communities in these buildings often have their own rules about pets in communal areas, and even if your landlord is willing, the community president (presidente de la comunidad) may not be.
+Residents' communities in these buildings often have their own rules about pets in communal areas, and even if your landlord is willing, the building's residents' association may not be.

 Even if your landlord accepts pets, the building's residents' association may have passed rules restricting animals in communal areas or lifts.
 Ask to see the community statutes (estatutos de la comunidad) before signing.
-If pets are prohibited in communal areas, you may struggle practically even with a pet-friendly landlord.
+If pets are restricted in communal areas, you may struggle practically even with a pet-friendly landlord on paper.

 How to Approach the Conversation with Landlords